gvwilson/thirdbit/src/fiction/iffy/index.md

 "It ain't no muck," First said.
 "We come through it aright, you will too."
 Der face and smile were worn-in versions of der grand-younger's.
-Where Honesty had temporary sketches on their cheeks First had whorling blue lines that turned the scars of some long-ago accident into asymmetric art.
+Where Honesty had temporary sketches on their cheeks, First had whorling blue tamoko lines that turned the scars of some long-ago accident into asymmetric art.

 De tossed the piece of tech de had been cleaning to Iffy.